odan/prisma/docs/readme.md

 #### Defining Translation Strings

-To parse all translation string run:
+To parse all translation strings run:

 ```bash
 $ ant parse-text
 ```

-This command will scan your twig templates, javascripts and PHP classes for the `__()` function call and stores all text entries into po files.
+This command will scan your twig templates, javascripts and PHP classes for the `__()` function call and stores all text entries into po-files.

-You can find all po files in the: `resources/locale` directory.
+You can find all-po files in the: `resources/locale` directory.

 [PoEdit](https://poedit.net/) is the recommended PO-file editor for the generated po-files.